rsdoiel/antenna/socal_north.md

 ---

-## Eaton Fire: 5 deaths reported so far as containment edges to 3%
+## Containment for Eaton Fire jumped to 15% overnight, but more wind is on its way

-date: 2025-01-08, updated: 2025-01-10, from: The LAist
+date: 2025-01-08, updated: 2025-01-11, from: The LAist

-Officials say the death toll rose to five Wednesday as the fire continues to burn uncontrolled.
-A tap water advisory has been issued by the city of Pasadena.
+Six people have died in the fire.
+Sheriff's officials say they plan to begin a grid search Saturday, going structure to structure to assess damage and search for additional victims.

 <br>